ramigb/jQueryBinder/README.md

 	$('#h3').binder({bindTo : '#input', attribute : 'href'});

-PLEASE NOTE, that H3 and INPUT are here as an example, you can use virtually any two elements you want :).
+PLEASE NOTE, that H3 and INPUT are here as an example, you can use virtually any two elements you want.

 ###Options